xioustic/full-stack-redux-tutorial/README.md

 Bookmark
 ========
-Left off at [Writing The UI for The Results Screen And Handling Routing](http://teropa.info/blog/2015/09/10/full-stack-redux-tutorial.html#table-of-contents).
+Left off at [Introducing A Client-Side Redux Store](http://teropa.info/blog/2015/09/10/full-stack-redux-tutorial.html#table-of-contents).
 To be continued.

 TODO
 ====